httpwg/http-extensions/draft-ietf-httpbis-priority.md

 could send a `visible` parameter to indicate if the resource being requested is within the viewport.

+Generic parameters are preferred over vendor-specific, application-specific or deployment-specific values.
+If a generic value cannot be agreed upon in the community, the parameter's name should be correspondingly specific (e.g., with a prefix that identifies the vendor, application or deployment).

 ### Registration

 New Priority parameters can be defined by registering them in the HTTP Priority